CollinLTT/Portfolio/README.md

 # Collin Trump - Portfolio
 The early stages of my portfolio website.
-This website is a work in progress while I take a full-stack course and will receive updates when I have time to spare.
+This website is under development while I work and take classes and will receive updates often.